ninecath/nincat/README.md

 ## DEPENDENCIES:
 + **lolcat** (optional)
   - [Please, use its faster implentation](https://github.com/jaseg/lolcat)
-  - So, if you want to, you can disable this dependency by just removing the 'lolcat' folder in `ascii_arts` in the root.
+  - So, if you want to, you can disable this dependency by just removing the `lolcat` folder in `ascii_arts` in the root.
 And if you know a little bit of shell scripting, remove its condition on the script file.

 ---